Errors, Exceptions and Warnings#

 At this stage of the lecture, you probably have encountered several (many?) error messages when executing your code.
 Error messages are not nice, but they are frequent (no matter your programming skills) and simply belong to the programming workflow.
 In this chapter you will learn to recognize the different types of errors, and you will learn how to deal with them.

-Copyright notice: parts of this chapter are taken from the official python tutorial
+Copyright notice: parts of this chapter are taken from the official Python tutorial

 Syntax errors#